-Six Plus Hold’em, also referred to as Short Deck Hold’em, is similar to traditional Texas Hold’em.
+Short Deck Hold’em, also known as Six Plus Hold’em, is similar to traditional Texas Hold’em.
 Players are dealt two hole cards and the hand proceeds with four betting rounds and five community cards (a three-card flop, turn and river) just like Hold’em.
 The main difference, as the name implies, is that Six Plus Hold’em is played with only the cards that are six or higher in value.

 All of the 2s, 3s, 4s, and 5s, are removed from the deck (hence the nickname six plus or Short Deck), so instead of playing poker with a 52-card deck, it is played with a 36-card deck.
 With the deuces through fives removed, the sixes are the lowest cards in the deck.

 Despite its similarities to Texas Hold’em, there are some significant differences in the hand rankings, strategy and rules of the game.

 Perhaps the biggest difference between Six Plus Hold’em and Texas Hold’em (besides the number of cards in the deck) is the hand rankings.
 Because the total number of cards in the deck is reduced, the mathematical odds of being able to make certain poker hands changes.
 It is this change in odds that dictates the change in hand rankings.

 While there can be some variance in hand ranking depending on where the game is spread, for the most part, there are two important hand ranking to note:

 One might think that removing the deuces through fives would make it harder to make Straights, but the card removal means that all of the cards left in the deck are closer in rank than in a 52-card deck, meaning Straights are actually easier to make.

 Also, just like in traditional Hold’em, the ace can be used as high or low when making straights.
 In the case of Six Plus Hold’em, the ace still acts as the highest card and can makes the highest straight AKQJ10, but it also can be used in place of the five making the smallest straight A6789.